dev-human/dev-human/source/_posts/2014-07-15-lessons-learned-from-observing-my-children.md

 _your responsibility_.

 **My lesson is:**<br>
 Other people's education can fall within your circle of influence.
-If you're a company owner like me and you have people committed to spending their time in your office; make it _your_ priority to provide ways for them to learn more, improve their skill, become better dev-humans.
+For example if you're a company owner like me and you have people committed to spending their time in your office; make it _your_ priority to provide ways for them to learn more, improve their skill and become better dev-humans in general.

 ### In the end